Announcement

 HF propagation crossing the auroral ovals and polar regions is likely

-HF propagation crossing mid latitudes is likely to be normal with a
+HF propagation crossing mid and low latitudes is likely

-The late Thursday SILSO Estimated International Sunspot Number (EISN) was 203.
+The early Monday SILSO Estimated International Sunspot Number (EISN) was 123.

 There is a chance of 6 meter TEP propagation from the southern tier of